djinn-ci/djinn/docs/user/drivers.md

 Listed below are the properties required for the QEMU driver,

 * `driver.image` - this is the QCOW2 image file to use when booting a new virtual machine for build execution.
-Depending on how your Djinn server is configured will depend on the base images that are available.
+Depending on how your Djinn Server is configured will depend on the base images that are available.

 ### SSH